Linear Time Subsequence and Supersequence Regex Matching: Quantitative Problem Variants

 \begin{theorem} The min- and max-variant of the matching problem can be solved in time $O(|w| m)$ for all relations $\preceq_x$ with $x \in \{\infix, \prefix, \extension, \leftextension, \subsequence, \supersequence\}$. \end{theorem}

-However, there will be some differences with respect to the lower bounds (to be presented in Section~\ref{sec:fineGrained}): We can show that the $O(|w|m)$ upper bound is conditionally tight, i.\,e., $O((|w|m)^{1 - \epsilon})$ is not possible unless SETH fails, for all problem variants except the min-variant of subsequence matching and the max-variant of supersequence matching.
-For these two variants, we can only show the somewhat weaker statement that an $O(|w| + m)$ algorithm yields an $O(|G|)$ algorithm that decides whether a dense graph $G$ contains a triangle (note that any truly subcubic combinatorial algorithm for triangle detection implies a truly subcubic algorithm for Boolean matrix multiplication~\cite{WilliamsWilliams2018}).
+In Section~\ref{sec:fineGrained} we show that the $O(|w|m)$ upper bound for all the considered variants is conditionally tight, i.\,e., $O((|w|m)^{1 - \epsilon})$ is not possible unless SETH fails.
 The rest of this section is devoted to the proof of Theorem~\ref{upperBoundsMinmaxTheorem}.
 Before giving this proof, we need some preliminaries.

 Recall that a path in a directed graph may traverse the same vertex multiple times (a simple path is a path where each vertex is traversed once).
 An \emph{$st$-path} is a path from a vertex $s$ to a vertex $t$.
-When the edges of a directed graph are weighted, the \emph{weight} of a path is the sum of the successive edges that it traverses (if an edge is traversed multiple times then the weight is added as many times that the edge is traversed), and when the edges are labelled the \emph{label} of a path is the concatenation of the labels of the successive edges that it traverses (if the edges carry labels in $\Sigma \cup \{\eword\}$ then the label of the path is a string in $\Sigma^*$).
+When the edges of a directed graph are weighted, let $\text{weight}(e)$ be the \emph{weight} of edge $e$ and let the weight of a path be the sum of weights of the successive edges that it traverses (if an edge is traversed multiple times then the weight is added as many times as the edge is traversed).
+In the case where the edges are labelled, the \emph{label} of a path is the concatenation of the labels of the successive edges that it traverses (if the edges carry labels in $\Sigma \cup \{\eword\}$ then the label of the path is a string in $\Sigma^*$).
 We show the following ancillary result:

 \begin{lemma} Let $G$ be a directed graph with edges weighted by $0$ and $1$, and let $s$ and $t$ be two distinguished vertices.
-We can check in time $O(|G|)$ whether there is an $st$-path in $G$, and if an $st$-path exists, then we can compute in time $O(|G|)$ \begin{itemize} \item an $st$-path with minimum weight. \item whether there exist $st$-paths of unbounded weight in~$G$. \item an $st$-path with maximum weight, provided that the weight of $st$-paths is not unbounded. \end{itemize} \end{lemma}
+We can check in time $O(|G|)$ whether there is an $st$-path in $G$, and if an $st$-path exists, then we can compute in time $O(|G|)$: \begin{itemize} \item an $st$-path with minimum weight. \item whether there exist $st$-paths of unbounded weight in~$G$. \item an $st$-path with maximum weight, provided that the weight of $st$-paths is not unbounded. \end{itemize} \end{lemma}

-Note that the lemma is stated for edge weights $0$ and $1$, but applies more generally to weights bounded by a constant.
+Note that the lemma is stated for edge weights $0$ and $1$, but applies more generally to weights bounded by a constant, as we can split every edge of weight larger than $1$ into a constant number of length-$1$ edges connecting auxiliary nodes.
 Note that the lemma also applies to labelled directed graphs: in this case, when we obtain a path by applying the lemma, then we can retrieve its label (in~$\Sigma^*$) from its sequence of edges.
 Let us prove the lemma:

 \begin{proof}[Proof of \cref{lem:paths}] We first eliminate all graph vertices that do not have a path from~$s$, as well as those that do not have a path to~$t$.
 This is akin to automaton trimming, and can be done in $O(|G|)$ with two graph traversals.
 The resulting graph is empty if and only if there is no $st$-path.
 Let us now assume that the trimmed graph is not empty and, for simplicity, let us denote this trimmed graph by $G$.